HITECHCRIME/HC_SG114_Moment/README.md

 Now I get to know the new horizons - such a trope
 All was sort of well before you came along
-Glad I lied to myself I was wrong
+(so) Glad I lied to myself I was wrong
-Now I realize I am here with only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms destitute but gold
+Now I realize (?)
+I am here with only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms destitute but gold
 Turning rage into cold (brew)